 The purpose of setting LOS standards is to evaluate changes in congestion.
 Congestion is to be measured on the designated system of CMP roadways via LOS calculations.
 Existing LOS are to be calculated every two years as part of the CMP's traffic operations monitoring program.
-(The results of the monitoring of existing LOS in 2021 for the CMP roadway segments and intersections are presented in Appendix F) Future (or anticipated) LOS are expected to be calculated as part of the program to evaluate the impacts of planned (or anticipated) land use changes.
+The results of the monitoring of existing LOS in 2023 for the CMP roadway segments and intersections are presented in Appendix F.